MaBody/aldiscore/README.md

 ## Scoring

-We provide implementations for six scoring methods that compute the dispersion within an ensemble of alignments.
+We provide implementations for seven scoring methods that compute the dispersion within an ensemble of alignments.
 The scores can be used as a proxy for the uncertainty/difficulty of the alignment step.

 | Pairwise                          | Description                                                |